Multidisciplinary Diagnostic Centres (MDCs)

-The ACE Programme is piloting a new diagnostic pathway, for patients with ‘non-specific but concerning symptoms’, which incorporates a Multidisciplinary Diagnostic Centre (MDC).Learn more
+Wave 2 of the ACE Programme pilots a new diagnostic pathway for patients with ‘non-specific but concerning symptoms’, which incorporates a Multidisciplinary Diagnostic Centre (MDC).Learn more

 There are 54 projects within Wave 1 of the ACE Programme.
 These projects are organised into eight areas of work, which are referred to as ‘clusters’.
 Grouping projects together in this way has allowed project leads to share best practice on implementation with similar projects, and share data and outputs when they become available.

-The ACE Programme is piloting a new diagnostic pathway, for patients with ‘non-specific but concerning symptoms’, which incorporates a Multidisciplinary Diagnostic Centre (MDC).Learn more
+Wave 2 of the ACE Programme pilots a new diagnostic pathway for patients with ‘non-specific but concerning symptoms’, which incorporates a Multidisciplinary Diagnostic Centre (MDC).Learn more

 The projects in this cluster are exploring different ways to encourage people to undertake bowel cancer screening to increase screening uptake.
 A number of the projects include direct contact from GPs to individual patients.

 It is hoped that the cluster can identify which methods of encouraging uptake work best, and how those methods can be implemented in a sustainable way.

 In order to achieve higher bowel screening rates towards the national standard for patients, practices are chasing non-responders of screening invitations by letter/phone.
 Each practice will do a search of annual non-responders followed by a monthly search to increase the earlier detection of colorectal cancer.

 The project will raise awareness and improve the uptake of bowel cancer screening, working with local volunteers, targeting low uptake areas/practices linked to deprivation and BME groups.

 The project will raise awareness and improve the uptake of bowel cancer screening by working in collaboration with all GP practices, the local council, public health and cancer educators.